georgezzeng/Articles/2023-10-30-david-swanson-awardees-2023.md

 the quality of the images.
 Because of the volume of simulations she needs to train, González could be left waiting for up to weeks using machine learning — and the tighter constraints, the greater the waiting time.
 This put its own constraints on which properties she could experiment with.
-Some ideas, Gonzàlez says, were impossible to do because she couldn’t do them quickly.
+Some ideas, González says, were impossible to do because she couldn’t do them quickly.
 Implementing HTC shortened the waiting time from days to hours.